Virtual Headache Specialist

 img

-I love the concept of neuromodulation devices because migraine is an electrical event that occurs in the brain.
+Migraine is an electrical event that occurs in the brain.
 Think of your brain immersed in an electrical storm during a migraine.
-I think of neuromodulation devices like a reset button, as if you are rebooting a malfunctioning device.
-It doesn’t involve taking another pill or medicine, which is always a bonus.
+Then think of neuromodulation devices like a reset button, as if you are rebooting a malfunctioning device.
+Neuromodulation devices provide a non-pill treatment option for both acute and preventive treatment of migraine, cluster headache, hemicrania continua, and paroxysmal hemicrania, as well as some additional neurological disorders such as epilepsy and depression.

 When to consider neuromodulation devices for migraine

-What are the neuromodulation devices for migraine and cluster headache?
+What is the best neuromodulation device for migraine and cluster headache?

 spring tms